syedumerahmedcode/primefaces/README.md

 **Notes:**

-_JSF & PrimeFaces & Spring tutorial - Part 1: Hello World JSF _
+## Explanation Part 1 Hello World JSF

 - In case web.xml is not present in the project, it can be generated via Deployment Descriptor: primefaces ---> Generate Deployment Descriptor Stub.